 Following a short Class 2 hike up through sand and scrub, Lost Cannon Peak ultimately offers a fun Class 3 summit block.
 The prolific mountaineer Bob Burd has called it "the best scramble in the area."
 The peak can easily be climbed in a fraction of a day, so one has ample time to explore different climbing routes to the top of the block, once one has arrived at the sandy summit plateau.
 One can also combine it with other nearby peaks, such as Wells Peak (as I have done), Fish Valley Peak (as Bob Burd and Jesus Malverde have done), etc.

 Getting ThereThe area in question is on the U.S. Geological Survey's Lost Cannon Peak Quadrangle.
+The MCMWTC is 21 miles north of Bridgeport, California, and 22 miles south of Coleville, California, on Highway 108 in Pickel Meadow.

 From Sonora Pass, take Highway 108 east about ten miles.
 Turn left (north) into the MCMWTC and ask for directions to the area known as "Woody."
 (Basically, find a dirt road that heads north from the lower part of the base.)
 Park at "Woody," which is at 9,280 feet.
 You should have no trouble finding a place to park off the road here, unless the Marines happen to be using this particular area.